alechilczenko/old-dotfiles/README.md

 # Dotfiles 🐧
 Welcome!
-These are my custom configuration files and software for Arch Linux, with I3 window manager.
+These are my configuration files for Arch Linux, with I3 tiling window manager.
 Here you can encounter the list of software that I use daily, and another customization themes.

 Also I made a simple python script named RWAL that select random wallpaper from a folder and change background easy.
 All of my favorite wallpapers are uploaded in this folder.